revelted/Simple-Mern-HW/saving-mongoose-documents/README.md

 1. `cd` into this directory
 2. `yarn`
 3. `cp .env.sample .env`
-4. Fill in the `ATLAS_URI` value inside `.env` with the MongoDB Atlas connection you used for the wynoverflow-c39 exercise.
+4. Fill in the `ATLAS_URI` value inside `.env` with the MongoDB Atlas connection you used for the wynoverflow exercises you're doing this week.
 5. We've created a REPL style console you can use by typing `node console.js`.
 6. If you need to find a previous command you typed in from the repl, try up arrow or control up arrow, depending on your system.